SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/01-Component-Lifecycle.md

 They are exactly three lifecycle methods:

-- **Mounting:** when the first time you access the a web page and the component is rendered.
+- **Mounting:** when the first time you access a web page and the component is rendered.

 - **Updating:** is the second phase in which the component is updated.